-The State transitioned to EGWP for DCR participants effective January 1, 2019.
-In the prior valuation, the impact of transitioning to the EGWP was valued by increasing the RDS subsidy offset in 2019 by 60% to reflect estimated Medicare reimbursements under the EGWP arrangement.
-For this year's valuation, the estimated 2019 reimbursements under EGWP were provided by Segal Consulting (who worked with the EGWP administrator, Optum, to develop those estimates).
+The State transitioned to an Employer Group Waiver Program (EGWP) for DCR participants effective January 1, 2019.
+The estimated 2020 reimbursements under EGWP were provided by Segal Consulting (who worked with the EGWP administrator, Optum, to develop those estimates).

-- (d) Investment return -7.38% per year, net of expenses. - (e) Salary scale rates based upon the 2013-2017 actual experience.
+- (d) Investment return 7.38% per year (geometric), compounded annually, net of expenses. - (e) Salary scale Salary scale rates based upon the 2013-2017 actual experience.
 Inflation 2.50% per year.
-Productivity 0.25% per year. - (f) Payroll growth 2.75% per year (inflation + productivity). - (g) Total inflation Total inflation as measured by the Consumer Price Index for urban and clerical workers for Anchorage is assumed to increase 2.50% annually. - (h) Mortality (pre-termination) Mortality rates based upon the 2013-2017 actual experience, RP-2014 white-collar employee table with MP-2017 generational improvement. - (i) Mortality (post-termination) Mortality rates based upon the 2013-2017 actual experience, 93% of male and 90% of female rates of RP-2014 white-collar healthy annuitant table with MP-2017 generational improvement. - (j) Turnover Select and ultimate rates based upon the 2013-2017 actual experience. - (k) Disability Incidence rates based upon the 2013-2017 actual experience.
+Productivity 0.25% per year. - (f) Payroll growth 2.75% per year (inflation + productivity). - (g) Total inflation Total inflation as measured by the Consumer Price Index for urban and clerical workers for Anchorage is assumed to increase 2.50% annually. - (h) Mortality (pre-commencement) Mortality rates based upon the 2013-2017 actual experience, RP-2014 white-collar employee table, benefit-weighted, rolled back to 2006, and projected with MP-2017 generational improvement. - (i) Mortality (post-commencement) Mortality rates based upon the 2013-2017 actual experience, 93% of male and 90% of female rates of RP-2014 white-collar healthy annuitant table, benefit-weighted, rolled back to 2006, and projected with MP-2017 generational improvement. - (j) Turnover Select and ultimate rates based upon the 2013-2017 actual experience. - (k) Disability Incidence rates based upon the 2013-2017 actual experience.
 Disabilities are assumed to be occupational 15% of the time.
-Post-disability mortality in accordance with the RP-2014 disabled table with MP-2017 generational improvement. - (l) Retirement Retirement rates based upon the 2013-2017 actual experience.
+Post-disability mortality in accordance with the RP-2014 disabled table, benefit-weighted, rolled back to 2006, and projected with MP-2017 generational improvement. - (l) Retirement Retirement rates based upon the 2013-2017 actual experience.

 - (m) Spouse age difference Males are assumed to be three years older than their wives.
 Females are assumed to be two years younger than husbands. - (n) Percent married for occupational death and disability 85% of male members and 75% of female members are assumed to be married at termination from active service. - (o) Dependent spouse medical coverage election Applies to members who do not have dual medical coverage.
-65% of male members and 60% female members are assumed to be married and cover a dependent spouse. - (p) Part-time status Part-time employees are assumed to earn 0.75 years of service per year. - (q) Per capita claims cost Sample claims cost rates (before base claims cost adjustments described below) adjusted to age 65 for FY19 medical and prescription drug benefits are shown below:
+65% of male members and 60% female members are assumed to be married and cover a dependent spouse. - (p) Part-time status Part-time employees are assumed to earn 0.75 years of service per year. - (q) Per capita claims cost Sample claims cost rates (before base claims cost adjustments described below) adjusted to age 65 for FY20 medical and prescription drug benefits are shown below:

 Medical Prescription drugs

-Pre-Medicare \$ 13,535 3,360
+Pre-Medicare \$ 14,464 3,263

-Medicare Parts A and B 1,468 3,764
+Medicare Parts A and B 1,564 3,501

-Medicare Part B Only N/A 527

-Medicare Part D N/A 1,039
+Medicare Part D - EGWP N/A 1,044

 Members are assumed to attain Medicare eligibility at age 65.
-The EGWP cost shown above is for calendar year 2019.
-All other costs are for the 2019 fiscal year (July 1, 2018-June 30, 2019).
+All costs are for the 2020 fiscal year (July 1, 2019-June 30, 2020).

-The EGWP subsidy is assumed to increase in future years by the trend rates shown on the following pages.
+The EGWP subsidy is assumed to increase in future years by the trend rates.
 No future legislative changes or other events are anticipated to impact the EGWP subsidy.
 If any legislative or other changes occur in the future that impact the EGWP subsidy (which could either increase or decrease the Plan's actuarial accrued liability), those changes will be evaluated and quantified when they occur.